 In addition, Ms. Reiser has represented plaintiffs in employment cases.
 In Wade v.
 Kroger (W.D.
 Ky.), she represented African American employees who received a $16 million settlement to resolve claims that the retailer Kroger had discriminated against them in pay and promotions.
 She was also involved in Beck v.
 The Boeing Co.
 (W. D. Wash.), a case alleging sex discrimination in compensation and promotions that settled for $72.5 million.

-Ms. Reiser is a noted speaker, often called on to discuss important issues such as the class standing doctrine.
+Ms. Reiser is a noted speaker, often called on to discuss important issues such as arbitration clauses and the class standing doctrine.

 Ms. Reiser is the author of “Pre-Dispute Arbitration Clauses: Taking the Alternative Out of Dispute Resolution,” Bloomberg BNA, Class Action Litigation Report, December 11, 2015.
 Ms. Reiser was named a 2016 winner of the Burton Awards, placing her among the “finest law firm writers” in the nation.
 After its publication, Paul Bland, Executive Director of Public Justice wrote: “This is invaluable advocacy that takes industry-side advocacy and exposes its flaws and failings.
 I’m very glad to see this kind of very high quality advocacy and critical thinking.”

 Ms. Reiser attended Vassar College, graduating with honors, and earned her J.D. at the University of Virginia School of Law.
 She has served as a board member at Seattle Works and the Pacific Northwest Ballet.